mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_sku

 Updates the specific SKU by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.Note that a SKU’s attributes are not editable.
+Any parameters not provided will be left unchanged.
+Note that a SKU’s attributes are not editable.
 Instead, you would need to deactivate the existing SKU and create a new one with the new attribute values.

 <details><summary>Parameters</summary>